Tech-Modernization/helmfile-infra/JSONNET.md

  sum (rate(apiserver_request_count[5m]))
 ```

-* apiserver_request_latencies_bucket: latency histogram by verb.
-For example, to get the 90th latency quantile in milliseconds: (note that the le "less or equal" label is special, as it sets the histogram buckets intervals, see [Prometheus histograms and summaries][promql-histogram]):
+apiserver_request_latencies_bucket: latency histogram by verb.
+For example, to get the 90th latency quantile in milliseconds: (note that the le "less or equal" label is special, as it sets the histogram buckets intervals, see [Prometheus histograms and summaries]:
 ```
 histogram_quantile (0.90,
  sum by (le, verb, instance)(